3d-partons/partons/doc/markdown/partons_on_linux.md

 make
 ~~~~~~~~~~~~~

-You can repeat this for all the projects such as Elementary\_Utils, PARTONS or PARTONS_release.
+You can repeat this for all the projects such as NumA++, PARTONS or PARTONS_release.
+The dependencies follow this order.

 # Installing the PARTONS libraries {#linux_install}

-You can keep the generated shared libraries Elementary\_Utils, NumA++ and PARTONS as it is in their source folder (the commande `make` will create if not present a folder `lib/` with the resulting shared library), and use them from there, or you can install these libraries if you wish, with the command:
+You can keep the generated shared libraries ElementaryUtils, NumA++ and PARTONS as it is in their source folder (the command `make` will create if not present a folder `lib/` with the resulting shared library), and use them from there, or you can install these libraries if you wish, with the command:

 ~~~~~~~~~~~~~{.sh}
 make install